M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/MFSearchBuilder.md

 title: MFSearchBuilder
 ---

 The `MFSearchBuilder` class is available within the `MFiles.VAF.Common` namespace and is used to create and execute searches against a given M-Files [Vault](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~Vault.html).
 The `MFSearchBuilder` class contains a number of methods which aid in the production of `SearchConditions` and in the use of the returned results.
-An example of the code above using `MFSearchBuilder` is:
+For example, a search that restricts by object type and deletion status may be:

 ```csharp
 // Create our search builder.